ccao-data/data-architecture/dbt/models/default/docs.md

   to `iasworld.sales` (which is only parcel-level) without creating duplicates
 - Sales are unique by `doc_no` if multisales are excluded.
 When multisales are _not_ excluded, sales are unique by `doc_no` and `pin`.
+- We include iasworld sales and mydec sales only if the mydec sale isn't already present in iasworld (calculated by doc_no).
+This allows us to use mydec sales for analysis or modeling if the iasworld sales ingest is lags behind mydec.

 ### Lineage